|

 And

-"the best cartridge in the world" is truly superb.
-Much
+calling "the best cartridge in the world" is truly superb.

-faster, lower distortion and higher output than my Koetsu.
-The Koetsu
+Much faster, lower distortion and higher output than my Koetsu.

-is more beautiful in the midrange and more musical but at the expense
+The Koetsu is more beautiful in the midrange and more musical but

-may well inspire the owner of an SP-10 Mk2 or Mk3 turntable.
-But
+any owner of an SP-10 Mk2 or Mk3 turntable.
+But certainly also

-certainly also those who want to make a beautiful base for their
+those who want to make a beautiful base for their respective

-respective turntables in order to gain excellent physical and frequency
+high grade turntables in order to gain excellent physical and

 Albert